Filter(0 Filters applied)

 |---|---|---|

 | Ceramic Stoneware Tableware | High resistance to chipping.
-Matte finishes or with reactive enamels in shades such as anthracite gray, black, or bottle green.
+Matte finishes or with reactive enamels in dark tones.
 Organic and irregular shapes. | To serve as a solid and characterful base for food presentation, providing a powerful tactile and visual experience. |

 | Stainless Steel Cutlery | Made of 18/10 stainless steel.
-Minimalist designs with straight lines and brushed, aged (stonewashed) or black PVD coated finishes. | Complement the tableware with a functional and ergonomic aesthetic, providing the metallic and cold counterpoint characteristic of the style. |
+Minimalist designs with brushed, stonewashed or black PVD finishes. | Complement the tableware with a functional and ergonomic aesthetic, providing the metallic and cold counterpoint characteristic of the style. |

-| Glassware and Accessories | Thick-walled pressed glass tumblers, enameled metal jugs, and slate or galvanized metal trays.
-Simple and robust designs. | Serve drinks and present appetizers in an informal and authentic way, reinforcing the utilitarian aesthetic of the whole. |
+| Glassware and Accessories | Thick pressed glass tumblers, enameled metal jugs (enamelware) and slate or metal trays. | Serve drinks and present appetizers in an informal and authentic way, reinforcing the utilitarian aesthetic of the whole. |

 Aim for balance through contrasting materials: combine the rough texture of stoneware plates with the smoothness of matte stainless steel cutlery.
 Not all pieces need to be dark; you can introduce wooden elements, such as serving boards, or linen textiles in natural tones to add warmth and prevent the overall look from being too austere.
 Pay attention to the weight and feel of the pieces, as a sense of solidity is a fundamental part of this style.

 Industrial tableware is a celebration of materials in their most honest form.
 Its design moves away from ornamentation to focus on durability, ergonomics, and the sensory pleasure of touch.
-Quality is measured in the thickness of a glass, the density of a plate, and the balance of a piece of cutlery in the hand.
-These are pieces that don't hide their nature, but rather display it with pride.
+At Sklum, we select pieces that don't hide their nature, but rather proudly display it.
+Shop now and bring the strength and authenticity of industrial style directly to your table.